 - 2.9 micrograms of Vitamin K

 Eggplant also contains flavonoids like anthocyanins.
-Flavonoids are a pigment which has some health benefits, and it gives Eggplant its dark purple color.
+Flavonoids are a pigment which some believe can provide some health benefits, and it gives Eggplant its distinct dark purple color.

 What Type of Eggplant Should You Feed Your Dog?

-It is a good idea to feed your dog with an organically grown eggplant.
+If possible, it is a good idea to feed your dog with an organically grown Eggplant.
 The main reason why you should aim to feed your dog with organically grown Eggplant is that artificially grown Eggplant often contain pesticides.
 These pesticides are often under-researched, and many believe they can cause adverse health effects.

-However, organically grown Eggplant may be more expensive, but many consider it to be worth it as they pose less of a risk to dogs.
+However, organically grown Eggplant may be more expensive than non-organic Eggplant.
+However, many consider it to be a price worth paying as they pose less of a risk to dogs.

 How to Feed Your Dog With Eggplant

 While some will choose to do otherwise, it is strongly advised to feed your dog with Eggplant that is thoroughly cooked.
-Feeding your dog with raw Eggplant should be avoided.
-The key reason why you should provide cooked Eggplant over raw Eggplant is that the cooking process will destroy any harmful components which may be found in a raw eggplant.
+Feeding your dog with raw Eggplant should be avoided if possible.
+The primary reason why you should provide cooked Eggplant over raw Eggplant is that the cooking process will destroy any harmful components which may be found in a raw eggplant.

 There are many different ways you can prepare Eggplants such as grilling, baking, or boiling.
-We would not advise frying Eggplant if you’re going to feed it to your dog, even if your dog loves the taste.
-The reason behind this is that fried Eggplant will contain a large portion of oil and fat which is not a beneficial addition to your dog’s diet.
+However, we would advise against frying Eggplant if you’re going to feed it to your dog, even if your dog loves the taste.
+The reason behind this is that fried Eggplant will contain a large portion of oil and fat, which is not a beneficial addition to your dog’s diet.

 Reasons Why Eggplant is Good For Your Dog

 One reason that Eggplant is good for dogs is that some of the nutrition within Eggplant can help prevent Heart Disease.
 Potassium, fiber, phytonutrient, vitamin B6, and vitamin C are all found in Eggplant, and each of these can help in preventing heart disease.
-Also, an increased intake of anthocyanins which are also found in Eggplant can help in lowering your dogs’ blood pressure.
+Also, an increased intake of anthocyanins, which are also found in Eggplant, can help in lowering your dogs’ blood pressure.

-Eggplant has a high content of chlorogenic acid, which helps in preventing cancer, harmful bacteria, bad cholesterol levels, and viral infections.
+Eggplant has a high content of chlorogenic acid, which research has shown helps in preventing cancer, harmful bacteria, bad cholesterol levels, and viral infections.

 Eggplant contains an anthocyanin phytonutrient known as nasunin.
 While the claims have not been substantiated, some believe Nasunin helps in enhancing your dogs’ brain function as well as preventing brain damage.

-Lastly, Eggplant is relatively low in calories, which can make it an excellent option to feed to your dog who is overweight or looking to avoid weight gain.
-Many other foods other vegetables that are closely related to Eggplant have high-calorie content in comparison to Eggplant, which can make Eggplant the first choice.
+Lastly, Eggplant is relatively low in calories, which can make it an excellent option to feed to your dog if they are overweight or looking to avoid weight gain.
+Many other vegetables that are closely related to Eggplant have high-calorie content in comparison to Eggplant, which can make Eggplant the first choice.